 The process to select projects for 2018-19 began in fall 2017, when the public and county departments were invited to submit ideas by Nov.
 30, 2017.
-This opportunity was publicized through news releases, the county's quarterly newsletter, social media the county website and emails.
+This opportunity was publicized through news releases, the county's quarterly newsletter, social media and emails.

-In December and January, staff evaluated and prioritized the suggested projects, as well as any current projects that may carry over to the next year, based on the following criteria:
+In December and January, staff evaluated and prioritized the suggested projects and current projects that may carry over to the next year based on the following criteria: